MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 To rotate your encryption key, create a new key and a new enterprise policy.
 You can then change the enterprise policy by removing the environments and then adding the environments to the new enterprise policy.
  > [!NOTE]
-   > During preview, using **New key version** and setting **Rotation policy** to rotate your encryption key is not supported.
+   > Using **New key version** and setting **Rotation policy** to rotate your encryption key is not supported.
 Activating new key version and disabling the current version will lock the environment.

 1. In [Azure portal](https://ms.portal.azure.com/), create a new key and a new enterprise policy.
 More information:  [Create the key and grant access](#create-the-key-and-grant-access-overview) and [Create an enterprise policy](#create-enterprise-policy)
 1. Once the new key and enterprise policy are created, go to **Policies** > **Enterprise policies**.